 Choosing to hire a freelancer is often cheaper than an agency or full-time in-house specialist.
 There are many sites out there offering freelance SEO services, such as People Per Hour, Fiverr, and Upwork.

-Freelancers can provide personalized attention to your project, as they work on a project-project basis and typically have fewer clients.
+Freelancers can provide personalised attention to your project, as they work on a project-project basis and typically have fewer clients.

 Another benefit is that if you dislike the freelancer or their work, there are others to choose from and build relationships with, and it is easier to switch between freelancers when working on a project basis than terminate an employment or agency contract.